Verma987/Flight-Sql-App/README.md

 .
 Streamlit: For building the interactive web application.
 .
 Plotly: For creating dynamic visualizations and maps.
 .
 MySQL: For data storage and retrieval.
 .
-Python:For programming
+Python:For programming.
 .
-Libraries: Pandas,Numpy
+Libraries: Pandas,Numpy.